TeachersFirst's Resources Related to Difficult Conversations

 Grades7 to 12

 In the ClassroomUsing controversial topics that have more than one side is a great way to develop critical thinking and problem solving.
 Find issues on this site that relate to your curriculum and use them as an entry point for a new unit.
-Use the teaching resources found under the Teacher's Corner.
+Use the teaching resources found on the top menu under the Teacher's Corner.
 Use this site to teach how to distinguish facts from opinions, using information to write essays or create speeches, or hold a class debate.
+You may want to facilitate student persuasive writing by using an outline such as Persuasion Map, reviewed here, to help them organize their thinking.
 Help students develop flexibility in their thinking by having them take part in a difficult conversation and argue a side they do NOT agree with.
+This will also help students think about how to refute a point the opposition will make.
 Focus on critical thinking with your students to develop skills needed for life.
 Use as a whole class activity or for individual students to find an issue of interest to them.
 Gifted students often think deeply on such issues at an early age and will find these topics of great interest.
 Use this site to guide a deliberate discussion or debate.

 I also love this site, but I don't see any advertising on there at all.
 The site is free.
 Not sure how they stay afloat but I'm glad they do.
 For me, it is better than Opposing Viewpoints database for its depth, ease of use, and lack of registration/passwords.
 I use it for student debates on current events, and my wife (an English teacher) uses it for persuasive essays and role play debates.ProCon, , Grades: 0 - 12